dericko/kai-sheng-hui/README.md

 Description:
 iOS Application for 凯盛汇 platform.
 A multiple-function hub for Capvision Experts.
--check and share news curated for their industry and interests with offline reading -check current project and event status in real time -browse project opportunities
+-check and share news curated for user's industry and interests with offline reading -check current project and event status in real time -browse project opportunities
 -browse upcoming events